Hoyg/azuredevopslabs/labs/vstsextend/tomcat/readme.md

     ![Setting Web container to Tomcat](images/webcontainer.png)

 1. Click on **Save** and wait for the update to be applied.
-Then navigate to the web app URL again and now you should see a different page.
+The web page will now look like the below image.

     ![Default Java App](images/defaultappjava.png)